UofA-SPEAR/software/README.md

 This package is for all of the code that runs the rover.
 Essentially, any software that is supposed to run on the rover or is hardware-dependant (i.e. drive management or arm kinematics) should be placed in this package.
+This includes things which can run on the simulated rover, unless they are meant to exclusively run in simulation.

 ## spear_simulator

-This package contains the code and configuration for the simulator.
+This package contains the code and configuration for anything that runs exclusively on the simulator.
-This should ideally be able to run on the TX2, but it is not necessary for it to, as simulations can be run on more powerful computers.
+However, the simulator is still generally run by launching something from `spear_rover` (see [the Wiki](https://github.com/UofA-SPEAR/software/wiki/Launch-file-structure)).

 ## spear_station